5 Surefire Rituals To Ease Your Sunday Anxiety (& Make For A Successful Monday)

 Do you have any other tips for Sunday rituals to make Mondays better?
 I’d love to read them in the comments!
 For further tips on beating the Monday blues, check out our guide on effortless-but-effective ways to start enjoying Mondays.

-Ashley Corbett is a communications professional and freelance writer based in Halifax, Canada.
-An avid traveler, she recently settled on her native Atlantic Coast where she loves to read, try new things in the kitchen, and get outside.
-You can learn more about her work here, and can follow her adventures on Instagram @ashley_corb.
+Ashley is a freelance writer and on-going contributor at TFD based in Toronto.
+An avid traveler, she recently returned home to Canada after two years living abroad in Vietnam and Japan.
+She loves to read, try new things in the kitchen and get outside.
+You can learn more about her work here and can follow her adventures on Instagram @ashley_corb.